tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 > [!def]
 > **Selection Policy**
-> A function that produces a list of significant possibilities of plays to explore and test, as well as selecting to continue exploiting known good moves or explore for new one.
+> A function that chooses a to explore and test, balancing exploring new nodes with exploiting known good ones
 >
 > ---
 > ****

-1. **Selection**: Select notable moves until the bottom of the explored tree has been reached using a selection policy, b
+1. **Selection**: Select notable moves until the bottom of the explored tree has been reached using a selection policy
+2. **Expansion**: